rizinorg/rizin/doc/yara.md

 Rules
 -----

-By default, radare2 ships with some common crypto and packers rules that you can find in `/usr/local/share/radare2/last/yara/` if you installed it r2 or `radare2/shlr/yara/` in the git repo.
+By default, rizin ships with some common crypto and packers rules that you can find in `/usr/local/share/rizin/last/yara/` if you installed it r2 or `rizin/shlr/yara/` in the git repo.
 They are loaded as soon as you start using the yara plugin.
 So you can issue `yara scan` and automatically see if your binary is packed with a known packer.